Food safety: United States

 With the exception of infant formula and baby foods which must be withdrawn by their expiration date, Federal law does not require expiration dates.
 For all other foods, except dairy products in some states, freshness dating is strictly voluntary on the part of manufacturers.
 In response to consumer demand, perishable foods are typically labelled with a 'SELL BY' date.
 It is up to the consumer to decide how long after the 'SELL BY' date a package is usable.
 Other common dating statements are 'BEST IF USED BY' date, 'USE BY' date, 'EXPIRES/EXPIRATION' date, 'GUARANTEED FRESH' date, and 'PACKED/PACKED ON' dating.
 When used, freshness dating must be validated using AOAC International (Association of Official Analytical Collaboration International) guidelines.
-Although this dating requires product testing throughout the entire timeframe, accelerated shelf life testing, using elevated temperatures and humidity, can be used to determine shelf life before the long-term results can be completed.
+Although this dating requires product testing throughout the entire time frame, accelerated shelf life testing, using elevated temperatures and humidity, can be used to determine shelf life before the long-term results can be completed.

 In the United States a study showed that most adults, over the age of 18, did not fully understand what the terms "BEST BY", "SELL BY" or "USE BY" meant.
 Over the years this had led to billions of pounds of food being discarded prematurely.
 The primary reason the prevention of foodborne illness, which affects 48 million people annually in the United States.
 With lack of federal regulation, and standardization of date labeling those from low socioeconomic backgrounds showed to be most affected, often lacking the tools and awareness to safely handle and store food.

 The Natural Resource Defense Council and Harvard University Food Law and Clinic Policy have both stated the importance of food date regulation needing to be standardized so consumers are able to make more informed decision on food safety.
 Most of the packaging dates from the manufacturer are intended for store use, to reflect when an item is at peak quality, not to inform consumers when food is no longer safe to eat.
 A study conducted in 2019 found that 86% of adults discarded food near the packaging date occasionally.
 Over a third of the participants also believed that date labeling is federally regulated.
 The results also showed that adults ranging from 18–34 more frequently misunderstood and relied on the date labeling when deciding to discard food, showing that consumer education is needed for adults in this range.
 Families from low socioeconomic backgrounds have been shown to have less knowledge about food safety.
 With food security being an issues for millions of americans it is important for such individuals to be educated on food safety practices.